 Please be aware, any student receiving financial aid who withdraws before completing the semester, may be required to repay a portion of their award monies.
 Students who have defaulted on a loan or owe a refund of any financial aid award at ANY institution, are NOT eligible to receive additional financial aid until the debt is resolved.

-*Students who expect to receive financial aid for the Summer semester must submit a Summer Application.
+Students who expect to receive financial aid for the Summer semester should submit a Summer Application.

 Basic Eligibility Criteria